attic-labs/noms/doc/intro.md

 Every so often (1.6% of the time in Noms) a write will move a chunk boundary.
 This results in one extra chunk getting written at that level in the tree.
 This can happen at each level, so the expected number of operations to make a change to a prolly tree is 1.016*treedepth.

-A 4-level Prolly Tree in Noms can hold about 281TB of data.
+A 4-level Prolly Tree in Noms can hold 4096^4 ~= 281TB of data.
 We can make a single mutation to that tree with about 4 4kb writes.

-Insertions of sorted runs can be done even more efficiently.

 ### Some Properties of Prolly Trees